 The limited memory approach reacts against sporadic changes and allow agents to change in a faster way the notion of group.
 Besides we have compared the efficiency of the different algorithms in such environments, showing a good performance.
 Special attention should be paid to the Labelling algorithm which ourperforms all the others, taking into account the clear advantage it has due to its functioning (making information about other interactions accesible).

-As part of the future work, now that agents have a clear notion of group and are able to self-adapt against changes, we would like to start working on coordinated reaction mechanisms.
+As part of the future work, we will study self-adating mechanisms for agents to adapt against different kinds of environmental changes, for example, gradual or periodic.
+Moreover, now that agents have a clear notion of group and are able to self-adapt against changes, we would like to start working on coordinated reaction mechanisms.
 This coordinated reaction mechanisms will allow agents to take decisions about other agents wanting to join their group or exploiting the advantages of the group without contributing into it.
 Consequently, we will center on punishment mechanisms and reasoning about when an agent will decide to start punishing another agent.